 When to Contact RIDE staff: If you cannot find the answer to your questions in this handbook or the test administration materials available for each test, please contact your school or district test coordinator.
-If you still have questions, please phone, or email the appropriate RIDE staff if your questions are about test administration procedures, testing accommodations, who should participate in the state assessments, etc. For certain situations that require direct contact with RIDE as part of a set process (e.g., reporting test irregularities), please follow the directions in that process about who to contact, how, and what information to provide, keeping in mind the following about protecting student confidentiality.
+If you still have questions, please phone, or email the appropriate RIDE staff if your questions are about test administration procedures, testing accommodations, who should participate in the state assessments, etc. For certain situations that require direct contact with RIDE as part of an established process (e.g., reporting test irregularities), please follow the directions on who to contact, how, and what information to provide, keeping in mind the following about protecting student confidentiality.
+RIDE staff contact information can be found beginning on the next page, Assessment Contact Information and Web Links.

-- How to Protect Student Information.
+How to Protect Student Information.
+Any time you contact a help desk or RIDE staff, you must protect the student's personally identifiable information.
 Below is a list of information that you can include safely in an email to RIDE staff.
-If you need to share personally-identifiable student information, please call RIDE staff.
-If necessary, RIDE staff can direct you on how to transmit student information securely to protect student data and information. - 1.
-SASID, student's first and last name initials, and grade level. - 2.
+If you need to share personally identifiable student information, please call RIDE staff using the contact information beginning on the next page and, if necessary, RIDE staff can direct you on how to transmit student information securely.

+- 1. SASID, student's first and last name initials, and grade level. - 2.
 Test the student is taking. - 3.
 School and district names. - 4.
 Description of the issue you are having.
-Do not email screenshots that includes student information of any kind.
+Do not email screenshots that include any student information.